eobermuhlner/openforge-eobermuhlner/README.md

 ## Hollow Standard Tiles

-The following pieces are hollowed out versions of Devon Jones original designs.
+The following pieces are hollowed out versions of Devon Jones original work.

 They are designed to be printed directly on the flat bed of a resin printer.